hari431996/joint_view_action_detection/README.md

 #### 2). joint_view_AGnet.

-In this experiment we use a 2 stream TCN architecture, where after there are 5 stages of TCN blocks and after each block theres a fusion so that thers information flow inbetween both the 2 streams.
+In this experiment, we use a 2 stream TCN architecture, where after there are 5 stages of TCN blocks and after each block theres a fusion so that thers information flow inbetween both the 2 streams.
 The dataset used is unbalanced with 51 actions and the footage is synchronised.

 #### 3).joint_view_late_fusion.
+In this experiment, we use 2 stream TCN arcitecure, but the fusion between the 2 streams is done after the 5th block or output layer.
+The dataset used is unbalanced with 51 actions and the footage is synchronised.

 #### 4). un_balanced_data_synchronised_footage.
+This is one of the experiment, where we use a single TCN network but the dataset has synchronised footage with 298 videos where only part of the original footage that is present in the other view also is used.
+The dataset that has to be used is unbalanced_data_synchronised_footage.json.

 #### 5). unbalanced_data_unsynchronised_footage

+In this experiment, we use single TCN network but the dataset has unsynchronised footage with 536 videos.
+The dataset that has to be used is smarthome_CS_51.json.

+### Datasets Overview.